dell/terraform-provider-apex/README.md

 ## Block Storage
 Deploy and Decommision Block Storage Systems to the Cloud

+## File Storage
+Deploy and Decommision File Storage Systems to the Cloud

 ## Data Mobility
 Move data on volumes between the on-premises system and the cloud